trufanov-nok/scantailor-universal/src/packaging/windows/readme.en.txt

 3. Install Visual Studio, ActivePerl and CMake.

 4. Create two more subdirectories there:
-     | scantailor-build
+     | scantailor-universal-build
-     | scantailor-deps-build
+     | scantailor-universal-deps-build

 5. Launch CMake and specify the following:

-   Where is the source code: C:\build\scantailor-0.10.0\packaging\windows\build-deps Where to build the binaries: C:\build\scantailor-deps-build
+   Where is the source code: C:\build\scantailor-universal\src\packaging\windows\build-deps Where to build the binaries: C:\build\scantailor-universal-deps-build

    Click "Configure".
 Select the project type "Visual Studio 12" or "Visual Studio 12 Win64" for 64-bit builds.
 Keep in mind that 64-bit